A short history of heavy metal in video games

 Metal music – be it particularly heavy, a little glam, or somewhere else on the spectrum (no pun intended) – has made its way into the word of video games, on and off, since the early 1980s.
-Here’s a timeline of notable titles bearing no little rock in their digital DNA, as rounded up by Mike Diver.
+Here’s a timeline of notable titles bearing no little rock in their digital DNA.

 Okay, maybe Journey isn’t the most rockingest of rock acts to start our, ahem, journey with here – but Journey Escape is one of the first video games to ever feature a band of any style, so here it is.
 Released for the Atari 2600 console, the game has the player take command of the band members, guiding them, vertically, to a “Scarab Escape Vehicle” (the same contraption featuring on the cover of their 1991 album, Escape) so as to make their next show on time.
 In the way: “love-crazed groupies”, “sneaky photographers”, and “shifty-eyed promoters”.
 Weirdly, the band’s manager is depicted, in game, as the Kool-Aid mascot.
 Trust us: you don’t need this in your life.
 In 1983 another Journey-based game emerged, this time in the arcades, simply titled Journey – it, also, was terrible, just terrible.